iffiX/personal-website/content/publication/ctx_bert_2022/index.md

 authors:
   - admin
   - David Demeter
-author_notes: []
-publication: ""
 summary: We introduce a method to extend the vocabulary encoding of BERT with context encoding of a input token, with information from knowledge bases, in a given sequence of text.
+"We introduce a method to extend the vocabulary encoding of BERT with context encoding containing rich information of a input token, in a given sequence of text.
+The context encoding is output by another BERT model, named as CTX-BERT, dedicated to infer relations to entities of the specified token in its context.
+To simplify the model, we combine there objectives": entity detection, entity encoding and relation recovery into one by requiring CTX-BERT to recover the relation triples as as a textual sequence when given a context sequence with the target token masked.
+Experimental results demonstrate that CTX-BERT could enhance the performance of the second BERT on question answering tasks.
 url_dataset: ""
 url_project: ""
+author_notes: []
+publication: ""
 publication_short: In *ICLR 2022*
 url_source: ""
 url_video: ""